privacytrustlab/ml_privacy_meter/experiments/README.md

 - `population`
   The adversary does not train any models but queries the target model on a dataset disjoint from the target dataset.
 An example configuration is provided in `config_models_population.yaml`.

+For more details about algorithms, please refer to Ye et al., 2022.

 ## Signal